gecko0307/dagon/doc/Event System.md

 - `ControllerAxisMotion` - controller axis moved.
 Reports `Event.deviceIndex`, an axis type (via `Event.controllerAxis`) defined as `GA_*` constants in `dagon.core.keycodes` (equivalent to `SDL_GameControllerAxis`), and an axis value (via `Event.controllerAxisValue`) as floating-point in -1..1 range.
 SDL reports axis values as integers - Dagon normalizes them, so that these values can be used properly in further calculations.
 You can fine-tune normalization by changing `EventManager.controllerAxisThreshold` (32639 by default), though this is usually not needed for most devices
 - `JoystickButtonDown`, `JoystickButtonUp` - joystick button pressed/released.
 Reports `Event.deviceIndex` and a button number (via `Event.joystickButton`)
 - `JoystickAxisMotion` - joystick axis moved.
 Reports `Event.deviceIndex`, an axis index (via `Event.joystickAxis`), and an axis value (via `Event.joystickAxisValue`) as floating-point in -1..1 range.
 SDL reports axis values as integers - Dagon normalizes them, so that these values can be used properly in further calculations.
 You can fine-tune normalization by changing `EventManager.controllerAxisThreshold` (32639 by default), though this is usually not needed for most devices

+### Graphics Tablet
+- `PenMotion` - a pen (stilus) is moved over a graphics tablet.
+Reports `Event.x`, `Event.y`, `Event.pressure`.
+Only works if Wintab-compliant graphics tablet is detected in the system.
+This feature is currently Windows-only

 ### Window
 - `Resize` - window is resized.
 Reports new size as `Event.width`, `Event.height`